 Working from your home offers a more flexible schedule, less overhead (minimal inventory), and more control over what business comes your way.
 However, it may also come with a lower income potential and more difficulty in getting customers and business to come your way.

 If you choose a storefront, physical location is going to be key.
 You want a place with easy access, in an area with a large enough customer base to attract, and preferably in a town with little or no competition.
 These three factors can make or break your business and should be considered with care.

 What prices are you planning to charge for your repair services?
 You want to charge prices that are both affordable for your customers but are also enough to keep your business afloat.

 If there are other computer repair businesses in the area, check into what prices they charge.
-Doing some research on this front can help you price your services competitively and possibly take business away from your competition.
+Doing some research on this front helps you price your services competitively and possibly take business away from your competition.

 Discounts, possibly in the form of coupons or a percentage upon purchase is a great idea.
-Offering a special deal for the first time customers can be a great way to get your business name out there and bring in new customers.
+Offering a special deal for the first time customers is a great way to get your business name out there and bring in new customers.

 Considering these five primary points can significantly improve your chances of getting a computer repair business off the ground and on the road to being successful.
 The most important thing to keep in mind, however, is the quality of service you provide.
 In this day and age, excellent customer service can be the difference between a business thriving and a business failing.
 Make it a priority to take good care of your customers, providing the best service you possibly can.
 Become friends with your customers in the way you act and treat them.
 It can go a long way towards building your business and earning repeat and referral business.